Tutorial - Integrate Dynamo

 3. Create a GeometryView with mocked output files

-In this chapter we will develop a GeometryView
+In this section we will add a GeometryView

 to display the house's geometry.
 However,

 for now, we will use a mocked output file.
-In chapter 7 we will
+In section 7 we will

 create the json file using the Dynamo script.